Thornthwaite climate classification: Precipitation effectiveness

-Thornthwaite initially divided climates based on five characteristic vegetations: Rainforest, forest, grassland, steppe and desert.
-One of the main factors for the local vegetation is precipitation, but most importantly, precipitation effectiveness, according to Thornthwaite.
-Thornthwaite based the effectiveness of precipitation on an index (the P/E index), which is the sum of the 12 monthly P/E ratios.
-The monthly P/E ratio can be calculated using the formula:
+Thornthwaite initially divided climates based on five types of vegetation: rainforest, forest, grassland, steppe, and desert.
+He posited that one of the main factors for the local vegetation is precipitation, but most importantly, precipitation effectiveness—that is to say how much moisture a plant receives relative to what it needs.
+Thornthwaite based the effectiveness of precipitation on an index, $P/E$, which is the sum of the 12 monthly P/E ratios.
+The monthly P/E ratios can be calculated using the formula: